 This 4-day course is designed to equip the practicing veterinarian with new and refined skills in practical small animal orthopedic procedures.
-Veterinarians will learn when and when not to perform practical orthopedic surgical procedures and how to perform them with excellence.
-Procedures that you will perform on canine and feline cadavers include Extracapsular Suture Stifle Stabilization, Medial Patellar Luxation, Femoral Head/Neck Ostectomy (traditional & ventral) and amputation of the pelvic & thoracic limbs.
-You will follow along with video demonstrations of the common procedures.
+Veterinarians will learn when to (and when not to) perform practical orthopedic surgical procedures and how to perform them with excellence.
+Procedures that you will perform on canine and feline cadavers include extracapsular suture stifle stabilization, medial patellar luxation, femoral head/neck ostectomy (traditional and ventral), lateral approach to the femur, feline mandibular symphysis fracture repair, joint taps, epidural injections and amputation of the pelvic and thoracic limbs.

-Participants will leave confident in their ability to:
+Participants will leave having gained confidence in their ability to:

 - Explore the canine stifle and visualize the menisci.

-- Perform ExCap using a lateral fabellar-tibial suture & provide postoperative care.
+- Perform ExCap using a lateral fabellar-tibial suture and provide postoperative care.

 - Identify good candidates for medial patellar luxation (MPL) corrective surgery.

 - Determine if trochleoplasty is indicated and to perform the procedure.